 Mr. Karp is a Martindale-Hubbell AV Preeminent-rated and AVVO 10.0 Superb-rated lawyer who exclusively practices animal law throughout the States of Washington, Oregon, and Idaho.
 Having graduated from Gonzaga University with a B.A.
-Honors, and University of Washington with a J.D. and M.S. in statistics, this is his eighteenth year actively practicing law.
-He estimates having evaluated and/or handled over 5000 animal law cases to date.
+Honors, and University of Washington with a J.D. and M.S. in statistics, this is his nineteenth year actively practicing law.
+He estimates having evaluated and/or handled over 5400 animal law cases to date.
 In October 2016, Mr. Karp's book Understanding Animal Law was published by Carolina Academic Press.

 Mr. Karp founded and served as first chair of the Washington State Bar Association's Animal Law Section in 2002 and has held executive committee positions since its formation.
 He founded the Idaho State Bar Association’s Animal Law Practice Section in 2012 and continues to serve on its executive committee.
 In 2015, he became an executive committee member of the Oregon State Bar Association’s Animal Law Section.
 He has also been a vice chair of the American Bar Association’s (“ABA”) Animal Law Committee since its creation in 2004.

 The American Bar Association's Tort Trial and Insurance Practice Section's Animal Law Committee's annual Excellence in the Advancement of Animal Law Award recognizes exceptional work by an Animal Law Committee member who, through commitment and leadership, has advanced the humane treatment of animals through the law.
 Mr. Karp received this award in 2012.

 He has chaired several animal law continuing legal education (“CLE”) conferences hosted by the WSBA, spoken at over fifty CLEs around the nation, all on the subject of animal law, including in New Mexico, Georgia, Louisiana, Michigan, Connecticut, Massachusetts, and Florida.
 Mr. Karp also founded and chaired the first and second Animal Law Summit, an international, cross-jurisdictional, multi-day CLE, and continues to maintain a direct role in its future development.

-Mr. Karp and his wife have been vegan for seventeen and twenty-five years, respectively, and care for four cats, ages 5, 7, 8, and 20.
+Mr. Karp and his wife have been vegan for eighteen and twenty-six years, respectively, and care for four cats, ages 7, 9, 10, and 22.